Skip to content

 MCP servers

-Tavora agents can call tools exposed by any Model Context Protocol (MCP) server the workspace has registered.
+Tavora agents can call tools exposed by any Model Context Protocol (MCP) server you declare on the agent.
 Inside an execute_js block the agent writes code like:

 var list = require('tasklist-example').create_task_list({ name: 'Europe trip' });